United States toughens visa rules for 'malign' Chinese Communist Party members -NYT | Law-Order

 United States toughens visa rules for 'malign' Chinese Communist Party members -NYT

-U.S. President Donald Trump's administration on Wednesday issued rules to restrict travel to the United States by Chinese Communist Party members and their families, the New York Times newspaper reported on Thursday.
+U.S. President Donald Trump's administration has restricted travel to the United States by Chinese Communist Party members and their families, the New York Times newspaper reported on Thursday, a move China condemned as political oppression.

 Last week, Reuters reported the United States was poised to add China's top chipmaker SMIC and national offshore oil and gas producer CNOOC to a blacklist of alleged Chinese military companies, curbing their access to U.S. investors.
 The new visa guidelines allow American officials to determine someone's party status based on their application and interview, the paper reported.